-If your crowd is full of jet-setters, a travel party may be the perfect occasion to showcase all the trinkets, photos and memories picked up while abroad.
+If your crowd is full of jet-setters, a travel themed party may be the perfect occasion to showcase all the trinkets, photos and memories picked up while abroad.
 What better way to pick your next destination than swapping stories with friends whose passports are as worn as yours?
-Above, you’ll find a lovely custom dessert table designed by Sweets Indeed that is sure to provide some inspiration for your own travel-inspired party!
+Above, you’ll find a lovely custom dessert table designed by Sweets Indeed that is sure to provide some inspiration for your own travel inspired party!
 Here are some tips to help you throw a travel-themed bash:

 Stir up the nostalgia with customized luggage tag invitations.
 Ask your guests to bring photos, souvenirs, foreign tender or some other memento from their travels for a little show-and-tell.

 Suitcases – Place vintage-esque luggage cases in various places around the party area.
 You can even leave some open and fill them with snacks and travel inspired props.
 Check out this setup featured on Style Me Pretty.